BL

 • Graduate guard Walter Peggs Jr. was a BOXTOROW DII HBCU All-America First Team selection as a standout at Spring Hill College.
 He became the program's leading scorer in the Division-II era, with 1,137 career points.
 Peggs is currently averaging 8.3 points and 1.8 rebounds, and is shooting 34 percent from three.

-• SCSU was picked to finish third in the league, and sophomore guard Jayden Johnson was named the MEAC Preseason Player of the Year.
-The Bulldogs finished last season with a 20-13 record, went 11-3 in conference play, and lost to Norfolk State, 66-65, in the MEAC Tournament Championship game.
+• NCCU was picked to finish fifth in the league, tied with Delaware State, and senior guard Dionte Johnson was named the MEAC Preseason Second Team.
+The Eagles finished last season with a 14-19 record, went 6-8 in conference play, and lost to South Carolina State, 88-67, in the MEAC Tournament Semifinals game.

 THE SERIES